monsterkrampe/crystal/concepts/strings/introduction.md

 ## Conversation between Strings and numbers

-A string can be converted to a number using the `to_i` method, which will return an integer.
+The `to_i` method converts a string to an integer.
 Alternatively, the `to_f` method can be used to return a floating point number.
 If the string can't be converted to a number then an `ArgumentError` will be raised.